JOHNYXUU/crawl-SourceForge/README.md

 # crawl-SourceForge
+##Summary:

+---
-This is a file for crawling information of projects on SourceForge.
+This is a file for crawling information of projects on **SourceForge**.

-for testing , i just crawled projects of java in linux
+In this repository , i just crawled projects of **java in linux**

-here is the url https://sourceforge.net/directory/language:java/os:linux/
+Here is the url https://sourceforge.net/directory/language:java/os:linux/

+---
-if you want to use this program,please read tips below:
+##To use this program,please follow steps below:

-1
+---
-        if you want to crawl other categories ,  change the url in config.py
+###    1 if you want to crawl other categories :

+        change the url in config.py

-        and change the url in spider.py line 44
+        change the url in spider.py line 44

-2
-        please control the number of projects that in your category
+###     2 please control the number of projects that in your category :

         if the number of projects that in your category is too large,

-        this code will turn into error,too(:)sorry,i am a newbie for python)
+        this code will turn into error,too :)

         advice:no more than 25000 in English category

-3
-        remember too change the dir_name in your PC
+###      3 remember too change the dir_name in your PC :

         in config.py line3

-4
+###      4 run spider.py in pycharm or other IDE

-        You can now crawl these information (for now):
+##Information you can crawl (for now):

         name
         summary
         user-ratings :  average rating
                         number of stars(1 star  ... and 5 stars)
                         dimensional_ratings
         Categories(may be none)
         License(may be none)

-                user_reviews (may be none) :  for each user: user_name
+        user_reviews (may be none) :
+                      for each user: user_name
                                      number of stars
                                      review
                                      number of people thinking it useful(may be none)